linuxmuster/linuxmuster-linbo-gui/README.md

 ![error](/screenshots/error.gif)

 # Icons
-All of the SVG icons in this Gui were taken from [fontawesome.com](https://fontawesome.com/license) and slighlty modified.
+All of the SVG icons in this Gui were taken from one of the following sources and slighlty modified:
+- The Linux Mint is from [Icon Fonts](http://www.onlinewebfonts.com/icon) and is licensed by CC BY 3.0
+- The Debian icon was taken from [debian.org](https://www.debian.org/logos/)
+- The Windows 7 icon was taken from [Wikipedia](https://commons.wikimedia.org/wiki/File:Windows_logo_-_2002%E2%80%932012_(Black).svg)
-The SVG icons are licensed under the [Creative Commons Attribution 4.0 International license](https://fontawesome.com/license).
+- All other icons ware taken from [fontawesome.com](https://fontawesome.com/license) and are licensed under the [Creative Commons Attribution 4.0 International license](https://fontawesome.com/license).

 # Debian Packaging
 For your convenience there is a script to build the package: [debian/mkdeb.sh](./debian/mkdeb.sh)